Terms of Service

 10.2 The Products are not bootlegged, stolen, hazardous, adult-oriented in nature (e.g., sexually explicit), illegal, or otherwise unsuitable for sale at the Company Location.

 10.3 Products that bear a third party company’s name, logo, or other trademark are authentic, were lawfully made by that company and do not infringe upon the copyright or trademark of any third party.
 Vendor understands that it is solely responsible for ensuring the authenticity of the Products it consigns with the Company.
 Company may, in its sole discretion, refuse to sell consigned Products it suspects may be counterfeit, including Products that bear the logo of a company that did not produce the Product.
-Company may demand from Vendor additional information about Products it suspects to be in violation of this Section 10.3 before oPering the Products for sale, including chain of title, provenance, or receipts.
+Company may demand from Vendor additional information about Products it suspects to be in violation of this Section 10.3 before offering the Products for sale, including chain of title, provenance, or receipts.
 Vendor shall indemnify the Company pursuant to Section 9.1 for any breach of this representation and warranty, including in respect of the sale or oPer for sale of any counterfeit Product and any liability arising therefrom.
 Where Vendor has received sales proceeds from the consignment of counterfeit Product(s) prior to Company’s discovery of its breach of this Section, Company may compel Vendor to disgorge to Company (or to Company’s assignee) all such proceeds.

 10.4 Vendor acknowledges that Company will contact and cooperate with law